Samcart Review 2022 (Is It Right For Your Business?)

 - Not great for a large inventory.
 This is because it doesn’t support a store front format

-- Costly for a business generating zero to low revenue
+- Costly shopping cart software for a business generating zero to low revenue

 - Limited design options.
 Although SamCart’s templates are customizable, they are a bit limited in number and range.